linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 Choose the first option again ('1'), then make it the new default ('d'), confirm that you're modifying the boot partition ('y'), and that you don't need to reseal the disk key ('n').
-You'll be asked to insert your GPG card and enter the PIN to sign the new configs and the system will reboot and allow you to proceed as normal.
+You'll be asked to insert your USB security dongle and enter the PIN to sign the new configs and the system will reboot and allow you to proceed as normal.

 Installing extra software
 ---

-dom0 probably has updates available.
-You'll want to install them before switching `/` to read-only and signing the hashes:

 ```shell
 sudo qubes-dom0-update